skiffos/SkiffOS/README.md

 ### Hostname

 You can set the hostname by placing the desired hostname in the `skiff/hostname` file on the persist partition.
-You could also set this in one of your config packages.
+You could also set this in one of your config packages by writing the desired hostname to `/etc/hostname`.

 ### SSH Keys